-Join a community of over 3458 authors at University of New South Wales (UNSW)
+Join a community of authors at University of New South Wales (UNSW)

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!

 Try out the Overleaf editor with built in tutorial

 If you'd like to dive straight into the editor, simply click the button to create a new paper using our quick-start template.
 A short tutorial will walk you through the main features to quickly get you started.

 Take our free course to quickly master the LaTeX essentials

 If you're new to LaTeX, we've put together a free online course to help you learn the basics.
 If you have never used LaTeX before, or if it has been a while and you would like a refresher, this is the place to start.

 Through our partnerships within the publishing community, we provide a selection of academic journal templates for articles and papers.
 These templates automatically format your manuscripts in the style required for submission to that journal.

 Edit in Rich Text mode or directly in LaTeX